 Team: Ashlyn Grim, Lydia Wardi, Brazitte Poole, Aaron McDonough

 Catholic University, Washington, D.C.

 Two teams of Duquesne Law students competed in Washington, D.C.
+The 3L team was comprised of Taylor Frey, Michele Mellick, and Maura Perri.
 Our 2L team of Maria Carr, Amanda Schiavo, and Alana Staneszewski, advanced and won the semi-final round.
-The 3L team, Taylor Frey, Michele Mellick, and Maura Perri, had a strong brief score, placing third in the competition.
+The 2L team also had a strong brief score, placing third in the competition.
 The teams were coached by Duquense Alumni, David Frantz and Amy Kerlin.

 Team 1: Michele Mellick, Maura Perri, Taylor Frey

 Team 2: Alana Staneszewski, Amanda Schiavo, Maria Carr

 Two team so f Duquesne Law students competed in the prestigious competition known as "NAAC.”
 Sam Nolan (3E), Eric Wyant (2L), and Serena Tamburrino (2L) argued on and off brief four times over three days, beating teams from the University of Georgia School of Law and DePaul Law School.
 Nolan, Wyant, and Tamburrino advanced to the regional semi-finals, and lost in a split decision to a team from Southern Illinois School of Law.
 The team earned an award for writing the fifth Best Brief.
 Our second team of 2Ls, Danielle Mrdjenovich, Oluwaseyi Odunaiya, and Kelly Capone also did a fabulous job, beating a team from the University of Memphis School of Law and narrowly failing to advance to the semi-final round.
 Our students' strong performance was a result of months of hard work and preparation.
 Adjunct Professor Erin Karsman coached the teams.